solita/solita.github.com/_posts/2019-03-11-code-quality-inspection-for-clojure-with-sonarqube.md

 src/clojure_sonar_example/core.clj:3:5: suspicious-expression: and called with 1 args.  (and x) always returns x.
 Perhaps there are misplaced parentheses?
 ```

-Eastwood may cause false positives.
-Fortunately it is possible to suppress linter rules which may cause any false positives.
+Eastwood may find false positives.
+Fortunately it is possible to suppress linter rules which may find any false positives.

 ### Kibit
 [Kibit](https://github.com/jonase/eastwood) is a static code analyzer which detects code that could be rewritten with a more idiomatic function or macro.
 It supports also ClojureScript.